MaxRocamora/MayaShaderLibrary/msl/readme.md

 Python Package root
 /msl

-# To do
+# TO DO

 - instead of use a maya ascii file, make a json file for shaders.
 - update shader:
-- when export a shader into category, if exist, make update options instead of overwrite
+- when export a shader into category, if exists, add update options instead of overwrite
 - show maps list connections
 - copy to local maps / deploy maps
 - import into selected mesh, ask for replace shader if exists
 - generate library from selection: takes all shaders from selection and creates a new category
-- import all shaders from current category